 Positive vs negative contrast agents

-The question of which type of contrast enhancement of the bowel is the best, positive or negative, is sill debated.
+The question of which type of contrast enhancement of the bowel is the best, positive or negative, is still debated.
 We may find a positive or negative oral contrast agent better depending on the specific organ or disease suspected and the pulse sequence used.

 Two disadvantages of positive oral contrast agents are ghosting artifacts because of respiratory and peristaltic motion, and loss of signal from dilution with secretions and retained fluid in the bowel.
 One method of reducing ghosting artifacts is to use a pharmaceutical, such as hyoscine-N-butylbromide or glucagon, to reduce bowel motion.
 This increases the invasiveness of the procedure.
 Other methods include the use of breath-holding pulse sequences and first order flow compensation.
-Further refinements of pulse techniques probably will make breath-holding sequences more popular for abdominal MRI.
-This will decrease artifacts from both peristalsis and breathing.

 Dilution of positive contrast agents occurs in the upper GI tract if they are miscible with water because of gastrointestinal secretions.
 This allows for the use of a small dose, but will cause loss of signal intensity as the concentration decreases.
 Immiscible positive agents using oils, especially non-absorbable ones, will not experience the loss of signal with dilution.
 They will probably require a larger volume to replace any residual bowel contents.